1178 Broadway -- Burlingame, California 94010

 Domaine Ilarria is owned by Peio Espil, one of the top vintners in the region, not that there are hundreds.
 In fact, most of the wine of the appellation is made by the local growers' cooperative.
 Most of the production from the region stays at home...only 10% is exported.
 But then, when you think about it, not many foreigners probably have a palate to appreciate this sort of wine.
 They make a rosé, for example, which is screamingly dry and tart.

 Here's a wine based on the Tannat grape that's "tempered" with Cabernet Franc (yikes!), so it pairs well with red meats, duck, etc. The word "austere" comes to mind as a good descriptor.
-I like the 2009 from Ilarria.
-It's big, moderately herbal and I found the Cabernet Franc to give much of the aroma in this wine.
+I like the 2016 from Ilarria.
+It's medium-full-bodied, moderately herbal and I found the Cabernet Franc to give much of the aroma in this wine.
 If you're a fan of Madiran and Cahors wines from the Southwest, you might consider trying a bottle of Irouleguy.

 Mrs. Espil.